 Copyright vs Patent

 Copyright is a form of protection that covers the field of creative work both fiction and non-fiction.
-Any type of authorship or original work like literary, musical, pictorial graphic or artistic are included in copyright protection.
+Any authorship or original work like literary, musical, pictorial graphic or artistic are included in copyright protection.
 The 1976 Copyright act does not permit anyone to reproduce the original or derivative works expect owners of authorship.
 According to this law, only original authors who are holding the copyright are eligible to reproduce their own work.
 Moreover, only copyright holders have right to distribute the copies of their intellectual work.
-Publicity of copyright work is also right of only original author.
+Publicity of the copyright work is also right of only original author.
 Copyright protection is limited only to form of expression, not for subject matter of writing.

 Most people have confusion in copyright and patent.
 To magnify the difference between these terms, here are some points.

-- As the authorship work created, protection from copyright begins.
+• As the authorship work created, protection from copyright begins.
 While, patent protection is not applicable, until patent is properly issued.

-- A copyright is almost free and paper work is not very complicated.
+• A copyright is almost free and paperwork is not very complicated.
 On the contrary, applying process for patent is much difficult.
 The reason is that checking process of invention is so lengthy and costly.

 No related posts.